-Founded in 1950 by Douglas Steensland at Elgin Community College, the Orchestra has benefited from the contributions of many talented conductors and musicians during its sixty-three year history.
+Founded in 1950 by Douglas Steensland at Elgin Community College, the Orchestra has benefited from the contributions of many talented conductors and musicians during its history.
 With the appointment of Grammy Award-winning conductor Margaret Hillis as Music Director in 1971, the Orchestra’s artistic growth advanced significantly.
-The Orchestra became fully professional in 1985 under the direction of conductor/composer Robert Hanson, who was named Music Director earlier that year.
+The Orchestra became fully professional in 1985 under the direction of conductor/composer Robert Hanson, who was named Music Director that year.
 Maestro Hanson held the position until his retirement at the conclusion of the 2010-2011 concert season.

 Andrew Grams was named Music Director in 2013, after a two-year international search.
 A graduate of the Julliard School and the Curtis Institute of Music, Andrew’s experience leading orchestras throughout the United States and across the globe elevated the ESO and brought notoriety to the City of Elgin.
 He was named Conductor of the Year in 2015 by the Illinois Council of Orchestras.

 Andrew quickly became a favorite with local residents and patrons alike, as he charismatically embraced the community, volunteering his time for local charities and offering a warm smile and hello on the street or after a concert.
 After eight seasons with the ESO, Andrew announced his departure in 2021 to pursue guest conductor opportunities across the world.
 While a search for his replacement takes place, the ESO is excited to welcome world-renowned guest conductors to the stage for the 2021-22 season.